Showing posts with label Thi. Janaki Raman. Show all posts

 “Do have an ablution to wash away his sins as well” his wife said.

 When he came out of water, she said, “Don’t dig out the old things when you meet him.
-If he had come back, do strike up a casual conversation thinking that you have washed away his sins performing an ablution.
+If he had come back, do strike up a casual conversation, thinking that you have washed away his sins by performing an ablution.
 If he hadn’t come back from the temple, we will pack up and leave the place immediately before seeing his wretched face”

 “Let’s see what is waiting for us” Chinna Swamy turned north, glanced at bathing bays emitting lights and climbed on the steps.